 ?>

-In the previous PHP example, you will see whitespaces and lines in the source code, also there is a PHP comment syntax.
+In the previous PHP example, you will see whitespaces and lines in the source code, and there is also a PHP comment syntax.

-Once the lexical analysis starts, it will remove all unneeded characters like comments, and spaces, and converts the other source code characters to a sequence of tokens.
+Once the lexical analysis starts, it will remove all unneeded characters like comments, and spaces and convert the other source code characters to a sequence of tokens.

 Before applying the tokenization to the previous PHP code, we just need to clarify the common token names in this phase.

-• The identifier refers to the name of variables or functions which are written by the developers.
+• The identifier refers to the names of variables or functions that are written by the developers.

-• The comment refers to all comment syntaxes on the source code.
+• The comment refers to all comment syntaxes in the source code.

-• The keyword refers to all defined words in PHP or any programming language else.
+• The keyword refers to all defined words in PHP or any other programming language.

 Let’s see that with our previous PHP code.